• Sign In

 9. Undergo the SOC 2 Audit

 At this stage, you’re ready to begin the audit process.
-Once you provide all the necessary information to your auditor, they will review evidence for each in-scope control, verify information, schedule walkthroughs, and provide you with the final report.
+Once you provide all the necessary information to your auditor, they will review evidence for each in-scope control, verify information, schedule walkthroughs, and provide you with the final audit report.

 Download Drata's SOC 2 Audit Checklist